 Answer how now just the marketing team is going to leverage content

-, but opportunities for all team members to
+to drive revenue, but opportunities for all team members to

 leverage content.
 Content marketing should be presented as a